 In matters of style and substance, it’s the little details that make the difference: There’s no doubt this is the case with the best men’s shorts, as well.

 There are shorts best suited for hiking, shorts for lounging, shorts for sunny days on the brewery patio, shorts you can even dress up a bit.
-You need at least a few different options, in our humble opinion.
+You need at least a few different options, in my humble opinion.
 After all, the right fabric and fit carry the day with plenty of menswear essentials, shorts included.

 What do you turn to when you want the perfect blend of comfort and performance?
 Hybrid shorts, a simple name that makes a lot of sense.
 They’re not quite athletic shorts, they’re not swim trunks, but they’re not chino shorts, either.